jatla00/script.gamestarter/README.md

 #### EmulationStation:
 Finally, EmulationStation frontend is included.
+You can customize system lists editing /storage/.config/emulationstation/es_systems.cfg file
 ![screenshot-emulationstation-](https://github.com/bite-your-idols/gamestarter-openelec/raw/master/assets/screenshot-emulationstation.png)

-You can customize system lists editing /storage/.config/emulationstation/es_systems.cfg file

-###### Tip:
-Instead os using the addon you can [remap your remote](http://kodi.wiki/view/HOW-TO:Modify_keymaps) and assign to a key the following action:
+You can create a custom skin menu shortcut or you can [remap your remote](http://kodi.wiki/view/HOW-TO:Modify_keymaps) and assign to a key the following action:
 ```
 XBMC.System.Exec("/storage/.kodi/addons/script.gamestarter/resources/bin/gamestarter.sh emulationstation")
 ```
+> This frontend does not work in OE6-.

 .